BlessingUb/Onlygifts/README.md

  npm start
  ```

-## Check how the applicaiton works
+## Check how the Application works
 Start the server side of your application in the terminal cd server && npm start
 You will get notified if the connection is establised successfully.